The “16 types of graduate student by JRR Tolkien” was

 For the first part of her graduate degree, she shared an

-office with a Viserys and – as a result – suffered from a serious imposter
+office with a Viserys and – as a result – suffered from a major case of the imposter

-of them, in fact) that have made her one of the most influential and sought-after
+of them, in fact) that have since made her one of the most influential and sought-after

 graduate students for collaboration.
 She seems destined for a position at a